The-14th-ZeuS/operating-systems-lab/README.md

 # operating-systems-lab
-Implementation of various OS Algorithms and Techniques (using Threads in C++)
+Implementation of various Operating System Algorithms and Techniques (some using Threads in C++11)